sebastian9393/ip-address-tracker/README.md

 # ip-address-tracker
-This website allows us to track a given IP address and show where its located.
+This website allows us to track a given IP address or domain and show where its located.